jameszenartist/syntaxsamurai/README.md

 ### Welcome to my software development portfolio!

 I decided it was about time to showcase my new budding career, projects, skills, and progressive development as a Full Stack Developer.
-I also thought I'd use this project to sharpen my CSS, Responsive Design, and begin practicing with the [live SASS Compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) in VS Code.
-As I'm learning how to use [Netlify](https://www.netlify.com/), I thought it would be a good time to practice some optimization by using minified files.
+I also thought I'd use this project to sharpen my HTML/CSS/Javascript, UI/UX Design, and practice with all the various tools in VS Code.

 ### syntaxsamurai.com

-I can assure you that UI/UX design, JS functionality, and server side changes/updates will be implemented as soon as I can!
-I also fully intend on using this as an opportunity to learn about and incorporate the use of new tools and languages, as well as various Javascript libraries, like vanilla-tilt.js, AOS.js, and Pixi.js.
+I can assure you that UI/UX design, JS functionality, and server side changes/updates are perpetually being integrated as much as I can!
+I also fully intend on using this as an opportunity to learn about and incorporate the use of new tools, languages, as well as various Javascript libraries; like vanilla-tilt.js, AOS.js, and Pixi.js.

 ## Table of contents: